Greg-Bondb/Greg-Bondb/README.md

 # Hi, I'm Gregory ! 👋
+Welcome to my Github profile !

 ## 🚀 About Me
-Welcome to my GitHub profile!

 I am a French full stack developer passionate about cybersecurity and studying in this field.
 Very curious about new technologies, I like to learn new things.

 As a full stack developer, I am comfortable with several programming languages such as JavaScript, Python, PHP, and I have strong skills in web development, database, API development and DevOps .